cedar-policy/cedar-docs/docs/collections/_policies/syntax-policy.md

 ### `action` {#term-parc-action}

 The `action` element in a Cedar policy is a list of the operations in your application for which this policy statement controls access.
+Cedar policies can include one or more actions or action groups.
 If the operation in the request matches one of the `action` items defined in this policy statement, then this element matches.

 #### Examples of the `action` element {#term-parc-action-examples}
 {: .no_toc }